-The Minnesota Association of Townships (MAT) is a nonprofit corporation representing 1,779 of Minnesota’s 1,781 townships.
+We are a nonprofit corporation representing Minnesota’s 1,780 townships.
 MAT is a voluntary membership organization with membership generally coordinated through a town’s participation in a local County Township Association.
 The County Township Associations provide a forum for disseminating information and for resolving local problems.
 Each County Township Association has its own board of directors.
 There are over 9,000 town officers in the State.

-Based on the most recent estimate for the state demographer’s office, approximately 918,735 residents of Minnesota live in a Township.
+Based on the most recent data for the state demographer’s office, approximately 922,013 residents of Minnesota live in a Township.
 Townships provided a variety of services to these residents, including being responsible for the maintenance of approximately 55,000 miles of roads, more than any other single level of road authority in the State.

 It is not uncommon for townships to organize or dissolve over time, causing the number of townships to change.
 Townships can organize from unorganized land (mostly in the Northern part of the state) while merging, annexation and incorporation into a city cause townships to dissolve.
 1,801 is the most townships the state has ever had.
-The newest township is Long Lost Lake Township in Clearwater County—organized on 11/8/05.
-The last township to dissolve was Rice Lake Township in Saint Louis County.
-Rice Lake Township agreed to incorporate as a city, and the process was completed on October 22, 2015.
+The newest township is Long Lost Lake Township in Clearwater County—organized on November 8, 2005.
+The last township to dissolve was Credit River township in Scott County.
+Credit River agreed to incorporate as a city, and the process was completed on June 7, 2021.